microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 ```

 ## Description
-the Get-EntraBetaApplicationSignInSummary cmdlet gets sign in summaries for the last 7 or 30 days.
+The Get-EntraBetaApplicationSignInSummary cmdlet gets sign in summaries for the last 7 or 30 days.

 ## Examples